 Combine the pineapple juice, tomato sauce, soy sauce and vinegar in a pot and put on the stove over low heat.

-Once simmering, add the sugar and ginger.
+Bring it to a simmer then add the sugar and ginger.
 Allow the sauce to thicken, ensuring it does not boil.
-Remove it from the heat and leave to cool.
+Remove it from the heat and leave it to cool.

 Cook over a hot BBQ.
 Cook on one side for around 10 minutes and then on the other for a similar time.

-Squeeze some lemon juice over the chicken as you are cooking it.
+Squeeze some lemon or lime juice over the chicken as it is being cooked.
 Glaze the chicken several times, including just before you are ready to take it off the heat.
-We love to give the chicken a good char.
+We love to give the chicken a good char and love to have plenty of sauce on it as well.

 The chicken is cooked when it reaches an internal temperature of around 74°Celsius / 165° F.

 Remove and allow it to rest.
-Serve with the remaining sauce.
+Serve with the remaining sauce, vegetables or salad.

 Mike's Huli Huli Chicken